 Houseplants can transform your space into a green oasis and some good om your health.
 You must be wondering how so.
 Plants basically do the opposite of what we do when we breathe: release oxygen and absorb carbon dioxide.
 This freshens up the air but also eliminates harmful toxins.
 NASA research reveals that indoor plants can remove up to 87% of air toxins in just 24 hours.

 When we get in touch with nature, we reduce mental fatigue and stress levels, while increasing relaxation, self-esteem, and productivity.
 Plants at work, especially on your desk, will help regulate humidity and increase levels of positivity and benefit your everyday mood.
 In a few words, the succulent trend is healthy.

 An indoor sanctuary can be your haven from the world, and for many people, it is a vital part of their everyday life.
-Whether you live in a small apartment, or a large house, or spend most of your day at the office, by bringing certain plants into your space, you will notice improvements to your happiness and daily mood.
+Whether you live in a small apartment, a large house, or you spend most of your day at the office, by bringing certain plants into your space, you’ll notice improvements to your happiness and daily mood.

 To create your perfect green refuge, it’s worthwhile doing research for what plant is suited best for your space.
 Here are a few things to take into consideration:

 Plants are an inexpensive way to spice up even the most boring rooms and style up your living or working space.
 As mentioned previously, plants release oxygen during the day.
 However, at night photosynthesis stops and most plants release carbon dioxide.
 There are plants, such as orchids, succulents, that do the opposite which makes them perfect plants for the bedroom.